OrchardCMS/OrchardDoc/docs/Documentation/Getting-Started-with-Modules-Part-3.markdown

 The first important thing to understand is: `Fields` are *always* in a `ContentPart`.

-To be fair, it looked like you had just created the field loose in the content type:
+To be fair, it looked like you had just created the field outside of the content type:

 ![](../Attachments/getting-started-with-modules-part-3/fields-hiddencontentpart.png)

-But in truth, Orchard created an invisible ContentPart for you and attached those fields to that.
+But in truth, Orchard created an invisible `ContentPart` for you and attached those fields to that.
 The name of that content part is the name of the content type.
 So for our `Product` content type, the content part would be `Product`.
 For a `HtmlWidget` it would be `HtmlWidget`, if you added a field to the `Page` you would access it with `Page`.

 So the way to access our `ProductId` field which is on the `ContentType` of `Product` we would write:

     var productId = CurrentContent.ContentItem.Product.ProductId.Value;

 Where did the `.Value` come from?
 Well, your field is not just a simple string.
 You defined it as a `"Text Field"` when you filled out the form.
-This maps to the `Orchard.Fields.Fields.InputField` class and you can access it's data through the `.Value` property.
+This maps to the `Orchard.Fields.Fields.InputField` class and you can access its data through the `.Value` property.

 > As you build up your skills as an Orchard module developer one of the important ones will be digging through the code to discover this sort of thing for yourself.
 As I was writing this I didn't know what the class was called.
-To find it out I put a breakpoint on the line of code, started a debug session and inspected the field to see what class it was and how to get at it's data.
+To find it out I put a breakpoint on the line of code, started a debug session and inspected the field to see what class it was and how to get at its data.

 > This is a useful skill to have in your repertoire when working with Orchard but in this case you also have a useful resource that has been put together by Sebastien Ros.
 He has created an [Orchard Cheatsheet](http://sebastienros.github.io/CheatSheet/) which covers common properties that you might want to access on each of the built-in Orchard content fields.